jroshanjha/personal-advisor-chat-application/README.md

 7. Generator: Ask Gemini a question, grounded on retrieved chunks

-# 🛠 Designed and developed an interactive, AI-driven chat application acting as a multi-functional personal advisor.
+# 🛠 Designed and developed an interactive, AI-driven AI Chatbot application acting as a multi-functional personal advisor.

-# 📚 Learning Platform – Delivers curated educational resources.
+# 📚 Learning Platform – Delivers curated educational resources as chat , prompt generated and Questions and Answering with PDF and Image Analysis for text extractions.

-# ✈️ Smart Travel Planner – Suggests travel itineraries and optimizes routes using Google Maps API.
+# ✈️ Smart Travel Planner – Suggests travel itineraries and optimizes routes for departments or destinations and tips' palnning for specific area as activtity or other events.

 # 💰 Personal Finance Advisor – Provides real-time financial insights, budgeting tips, and investment suggestions using Gemini & Google Finance APIs.